Scream Bloody Murder 2000

 Present day Australia, a group of drama pupils attempt to finish the film for their graduation.
 They bring back Vanessa Turnbill to co-star and put together a cast, ignoring the rumours of the hex.
 Almost as soon as they arrive on the secluded location, a masked killer begins to murder the members of the crew.
 But how can they kill something that’s already dead?

-The film that they are shooting incorporates a maniac that wears the same guise and mask as the actual killer, so there are a few times when the characters mistake him for their buddy right up until they get gruesomely slashed.
-This also leads to an amusing scene when the two ‘bogeymen’ come face to face (or mask to mask).
-Guess who comes off worse?
+The film that they are shooting incorporates a maniac that wears the same guise and mask as the actual killer, so there are a few times when the characters mistake the psychopathic stalker for their buddy right up to the moment that he draws his weapon and swipes.
+This leads to an amusing scene when the two ‘bogeymen’ come face to face (or mask to mask) – Guess who comes off worse?
 In fact, the screenwriter showed a good flair for black humour, especially by doing something that many people with a dislike of corny pop music have wanted to do for years – cut out Kylie Minogue’s tongue.
 No, seriously!
 The few players that do live long enough to realise that they’re facing doom put up a really good fight and it makes the deaths more exciting.
 I thought Erika Waters’ pre-demise performance was great and I was disappointed that she was written out so quickly.
 She seemed to be a good actress and by far the most beautiful of the females, so it’s a surprise that she hasn’t done anything else since.
 The dramatics are slasher-standard, meaning they’re ok for this kind of film, but credit to the producer for getting a couple of big names involved, including of course the ten-minute cameo from Kylie.
 Jessica Napier was good as the brave final girl and Molly Ringwald shows her ability as the spunky anti-heroine, creating a persona that we wanted to survive despite her non-endearing arrogance.

 I don’t expect to get scared by slasher films of modern times and I have said previously, they are a similar cinematic experience to chick flicks.
 Nowadays, We know what to expect and we realise that the acting won’t be great, but we still want to have some fun and see people get squished.
 Cut delivers as a good time popcorn flick and it does nothing wrong if that’s what you’re looking for.
 By no means a classic, but I have most definitely changed my first opinion.